jeremy39c/peanut-butter-recipes-analysis/README.md

 PERFORMED BEST, METHOD USED TO SELECT HYPERPARAMETERS, OVERALL MODEL; DESCRIBE HOW FINAL PERFORMANCE IS IMPROVEMENT OVER BASELINE MODEL

+Adding onto the baseline model, the selected features include the previous features in addition to the protein, total fat, calories, and sodium columns, which are all quantitative and not encoded.
+These features were chosen based on an understanding of the macronutrient breakdown of peanut butter and the general characteristics of it as an ingredient.
+Intuitively, the realization that peanut butter is a food higher in calories, primarily consisting of fat and protein, and often containing considerable amounts of salt, gives way to the inference that recipes using it are likely to reflect these qualities.
+This is on top of the fact that recipes not containing peanut butter may have alternative ingredients, such as butter, that have differing nutritional profiles that are reflected in the overall recipe.
+For these reasons, the final model's features are mainly focused on how peanut butter may specifically influence a recipes' nutritional breakdown and contents when predicting.

+The chosen modeling algorithm is the ensemble method of random forest, which is more complex and effective at making predictions than a single decision tree.
+The hyperparameter tuning process of grid search was used to identify the best choice for the max depth of the random forest's decision trees out of possible values ranging from 5 to 130, with a step of 20 in between.
+After performing grid search, the best performing hyperparameter selection was a max depth of 45.

+After creating a random forest classifier of 100 decision trees, each with a max depth of 45 and balanced class weights, the model was fit on the same training data to generate predictions on the same test data.
+When evaluating this final model, the F1-score was found to be around 0.832, which is a large improvement from the baseline model.
+This result is likely due to the use of more features that are relevant and useful, as well as a more complex algorithm.

+The results of the final model's performance indicate that the final model is able to correclty predict whether or not a recipe contains peanut butter at a fairly good rate on the test data.
+The model's performance still has room for improvement, which could be done through the selection of more or better features, better hyperparameter selections, or a different modeling algorithm.

 ## Fairness Analysis

 CLEARLY STATE CHOICE OF X AND Y, EVAL METRIC, HYPOTHESES, TEST STATISTIC, SIGNIFICANCE LEVEL, RESULTING P-VALUE, CONCLUSION

+From observing in the EDA that the vast majority of reviews for all recipes had a rating value of 5, one interesting fairness analysis is a comparison of the final model's performance on recipes with a review rating of 5 and recipes with a review rating below 5.
+Group X is represented by the recipes with a rating of 5, while Group Y is represented by the recipes with a rating below 5.
+The evaluation metric in use is the classifier's recall, which measures the model's ability to identify the recipes containing peanut butter out of all recipes.
+This metric should ideally maximize the amount of true positives, or recipes containing peanut butter that are correctly identified, which could be seen as particularly valuable in consideration of the imbalanced dataset with a small amount of such recipes.

+In performing the fairness analysis through permutation testing, the null hypothesis is that the classifier's recall is the same for reviews of rating below 5 and reviews of rating 5, and any differences are due to random chance.
+The alternative hypothesis is that the classifier's recall is lower for ratings below 5 than ratings equal to 5, implying that the classifier performs worse on recipes rated below 5.
+The test statistic is the difference in recall between the model's predictions on reviews of rating 5 and reviews of rating below 5, and the significance level is set at alpha = 0.05.

+After performing the permutation test, the resulting p-value was found to be around 0.0, meaning there is sufficient evidence to reject the null hypothesis.
+Therefore, it can be said that the model likely has a lower recall, and therefore worse performance, when making predictions for recipes rated below 5 when compared to predictions for recipes rated 5.
+This result could come from the fact that the data consists of mostly reviews of rating 5, allowing the model to have greater exposure to these instances and more opportunities to correcty identify if they contain peanut butter.
+So, a possible future consideration to improve the collected data could be trying to get more reviews that do not give the recipe a rating of 5, which would provide better representation for these types of reviews and recipes.